Hope in the Heart CIC

 • Contact

-Introducing Hibakusha who shared their stories with me.
+Introducing Hibakusha who shared their stories with me

 In November 2012, I traveled to Hiroshima to spend some time meeting people and learning about the history of Hiroshima, the Hibakusha (A-bomb survivors) and the dedicated community of which they are a part.
-I stayed at the wonderful World Friendship Centre (www.wfchiroshima.net), a welcoming home-from-home whose staff and friends organised a schedule for me, including a guided tour of the Peace Park, meetings with Hibakusha and other significant members of the Hiroshima Peace Community, and an interpreter when required.
-I took with me the beginning of the Hope in the Heart Collection of images, created by individuals wishing to communicate their empathy and support to the Hibakusha.
-The people with whom I shared the images were greatly moved by their message, and contributed some of their own to the growing collection.
+I stayed at the World Friendship Centre (www.wfchiroshima.net), a welcoming home-from-home whose staff and friends organised a schedule for me, including a guided tour of the Peace Park by atomic bomb survivor Enya-san, meetings with Hibakusha and other significant members of the Hiroshima Peace Culture Community, and an interpreter when required (usually the WFC's wonderful Michiko-san).

-You can read some of their stories in full by clicking on the links below, and learn about the history of nuclear weapons, from the first explosion in Hiroshima to the present day, here http://www.icanw.org/the-facts/the-nuclear-age/
+You can read some of their stories in full by clicking on the links below, and learn about the history of nuclear weapons, from the first explosion in Hiroshima to the present day, here

 Picture